AdobeDocs/experience-manager-learn.en/help/forms/document-services/pdf-forms-and-documents.md

 * All content must be contained in the file, and there can be no dependencies on external sources like hyperlinks, fonts, or software programs.
 * All fonts must be embedded, and they need to be fonts that have an unlimited-use license for electronic documents.
-* JavaScript isn’t allowed
+* JavaScript isn't allowed
-* Transparency isn’t allowed
+* Transparency isn't allowed
-* Encryption isn’t allowed
+* Encryption isn't allowed
-* Audio and video content aren’t allowed
+* Audio and video content aren't allowed
 * Color spaces must be defined in a device-independent way
 * All metadata must follow certain standards